ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/06-more-lists.md

 So we make the List interface be a Collection too.

 ::: dsvis
-Insertion into a linked list, overview.
+Insertion into a general list, overview.

 ``` {.jsav-animation src="ChalmersGU/ListADT-Positions-CON.js" links="ChalmersGU/CGU-Styles.css" name="List ADT Positions Slideshow"}
 ```